 If you own Māori land, it's because it's been passed to you from your tūpuna – and in turn you'll pass it on to your tamariki or mokopuna.
 It's connected to your whānau, a link between the past and the future.

-It's important that you contribute to looking after your land right now – Māori land needs to be sustained and protected.
+It's important that you contribute to looking after your land right now – Māori land needs to be sustained, enhanced and protected for future generations.
 Our role is to support the kaitiakitanga of owners over their land.